naimaryan1/LunarMUnet/README.md

 # LunarMUnet
-Multiclass Artificial Lunar Surface Segmentation Using U-Net in PyTorch

-Earth’s Moon remains a frontier for exploration and a stepping stone for planetary exploration.
-Due to lack of atmosphere, distance from Earth’s resources, and infrastructure autonomous operations are a viable solution to build lunar infrastructure.
-I propose to implement the U-Net-only image segmentation lunar landscape segmentation for rock detection.
-The goal is to determine if U-Net is suitable based on performance metrics such as (Dice an/or IoU).
+Martian Section(Ready for use)

+Mars remains a frontier for exploration and a stepping stone for space exploration.
+Due to the distance from Earth; Martian exploration may initially depend on autonomous operations that may face many hazards such as rocks and craters.
+We have implemented a U-Net-only image segmentation model for Martian landscape segmentation for rock detection.
+Rocks remain a major hazard to any autonomous planetary rover.

 1) Clone the repo & open "Final unet_lunar_rocks.ipynb"  Google Collab Notebook.